 As you can see, these diamond shapes make the color difference between an I color diamond and a D color diamond easier to see, at least when the diamonds are compared side by side in bright lighting under magnification.

-Just like a diamond’s cut quality and clarity, the color grade a diamond receives from the GIA or other grading entity affects its price.
+Just like a diamond’s cut quality and clarity, the color grade also affects how much a diamond is worth.

 For example, as we mentioned above, the difference in pricing between the I and D color round, 1.00 carat brilliant cut diamonds we used as a comparison is $1,680, or a 40% increase in price from the I color diamond to the D color one.